 9. Focus on Reducing the Total Cost of Fraud, not the Fraud Rate

-In order to build an effective fraud detection strategy, organizations must first quantify how much fraud is costing their organization.
-This will lead to informed discussions about how much to invest in detecting and preventing fraud, and how best to align a fraud strategy to organizational goals.
+In order to build an effective fraud detection strategy, organizations must first quantify how much such incidents are costing their organization.
+This will lead to informed discussions about how much to invest in detection and prevention, and how best to align a fraud strategy to organizational goals.
 The primary goal of the fraud detection strategy should be to minimize the total cost of fraud.